dev-bootcamp-2019/final-project-aphexyuri/design_pattern_desicions.md

 ### Upgradability
 Various approaches to upgradability were considered, but ultimately decided on separation of storage and logic layers.
-Storage is maintained in a generic yet flexible key-value storage contract (`LAFAssetStorage`), based on mappings of base data types.
+Storage is maintained in a generic yet flexible key-value storage contract (`LAFItemStorage`), based on mappings of base data types.
 Write operations to the storage is restricted to a whitelist of `allowedSenders`.
 Due to the generic nature of the storage mechanism, a large amount of accessor/mutator methods were required.
 This boilerplate code was mover to a library to be used by the main contract.

 **Registry <-> Library <-> Storage**